pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_ok_messagebox`

-This code creates a simple GUI application using the Arcade library in Python.
-It includes a button that, when clicked, opens a message box with the options "Ok" and "Cancel".
-The user's choice is displayed below the button.
-The UI is managed using the UIManager and various UI widgets such as buttons and labels.
+This code demonstrates the implementation of a user interface (UI) component called `UIMessageBox` using the Arcade library.
+The `UIMessageBox` displays a message to the user and provides buttons for interaction.
+The example shows how to create a message box with options, handle user input events, and dynamically update the interface based on the user's actions.
+It also illustrates how to manage UI elements, such as buttons and labels, and how to control their visibility and layout within the window using the `arcade.gui` module in Arcade.

 gui_scrollable_text.py
 ----------------------